ASoleyT/First/README.md

 # description
-this is the file that i write for describing the information needed (also extra ones)
+this is the file that i write for describing the information needed (also extra ones).